Bhargav-2611/OripioFin/README.md

-# 💰 Finance Dashboard UI
+# 💰 OripioFin Dashboard UI

 ## 📌 Project Overview
 The **Finance Dashboard UI** is a responsive frontend application built using **HTML, CSS, and JavaScript** to help users track and understand their financial activities.